FREE SHIPPING on orders of $85 or more

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Ridlar are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Ridlar include Ridler, Riddler, Ridlar, Riddlar and others.

-More information is included under the topic Early Ridlar Notables in all our PDF Extended History products.
+More information is included under the topic Early Ridlar Notables in all our PDF Extended History products and printed products wherever possible.

 The Ridlar Family Crest was acquired from the Houseofnames.com archives.
 The Ridlar Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.